by ProcureDeskLast Updated : Apr-21-2020

 If all the above steps are managed in different systems, chances are you would land up with a lot of issues because of the data not being in sync.

-One of the main reasons projects are over budget is because of the lack of detailed budgeting at the project line level.
+One of the main reasons projects are over budget during procurement in construction is because of the lack of detailed budgeting at the project line level.

 We are not suggesting that companies don’t track budgets related to projects.
 But we are suggesting that the budget details might not be granular enough for you to track items that went over budget.

-Let’s say you are bidding on a new construction project.
+Let’s say you are in a bidding process for a new construction project.
 You did the scoping exercise and responded to the request for a quote from your customer.

 Assuming you win the project, you probably would set up a budget for the project.
 Let’s say 200,000.